Hearing Aid Types

 Are Hearing Aids Covered by Insurance?

 The answer to this question is complicated because coverage varies by state, as well as by each individual’s insurance plan.
 The only way to know for sure what your coverage allows is to check with your health insurance provider to determine whether the purchase of hearing aids is covered under your specific insurance plan.
-We can help you navigate these waters: Give us a call and we can check insurance coverage for you.
+We can help you navigate these waters: Call or text us and we can check insurance coverage for you.
 Also ask us how to make hearing aids more affordable.